IngwiePhoenix/IceTea_old2/README.md

 Useful, if you are cross-compiling.

-Alternatively, you can run a process in place of the current one and have it share the standart input, output and error.
+Alternatively, you can run a process in place of the current one and have it share the standard input, output and error.
 To do so, use `shell()`:

 ```javascript
 shell "sudo apt-get update"
 ```

 This will actually ask for the user's password and return to executing IceTea.
-Do not use this during task runs - this is prune to showcase unexpected behaviour...
+Do not use this during task runs - this is prune to showcase unexpected behaveiour...

 #### Project
 If you are working with multiple projects and wish to keep them organized in a way, you can do so by specifying a project.
 The current file will be treatened to be of this project.
 Any output will have a new subfolder with the project's name.
 For instance: